ARM-software/arm-trusted-firmware/docs/design/firmware-design.rst

 platform.
 The Boot Loader stage may optionally specify a firmware configuration file and/or hardware configuration file as listed below:

+-  FW_CONFIG - The firmware configuration file.
+Holds properties shared across all BLx images.
+   An example is the "dtb-registry" node, which contains the information about the other device tree configurations (load-address, size, image_id).
 -  HW_CONFIG - The hardware configuration file.
 Can be shared by all Boot Loader stages and also by the Normal World Rich OS.
 -  TB_FW_CONFIG - Trusted Boot Firmware configuration file.
 Shared between BL1